Learn how to Become Healthier.

 - Look at your work environment – is that stressful?
 Is your desk cluttered with papers?
 Is there piles of filing?
 Can you change your work environment?
 If you find clutter stressful, tidy it up.
 Piles of paper everywhere can be stressful, planning in your day to file your work or organise it better can make you feel more organised and therefore less stressed.

-Sometimes it is moving away from any stressful situation and looking at it with fresh eyes.
-We have just looked at negative emotions in the home environment, but these emotions can also come into play in a work environment.
+Sometimes it is just a case of moving away from any stressful situation and looking at it with fresh eyes.
+Here we have just looked at some ways of improving wellbeing at work.
+Some of the approaches mentioned here, such as taking a break or considering your environment can also have positive benefits at home.
 By stepping back, we might be able to see where something is going wrong and how we can change that.